Housing and Residential Life Policies 2024-2025

 Prior to returning to campus, the student needs to meet with the Dean of Students, Director of Housing and Residential Life, or their designee to ensure that the student’s transition back to campus proceeds smoothly.
 This is an important meeting during which the student will discuss the resources available on campus to support members of the University community and learn helpful information, including names and contact information for Residential Life Staff members and other key administrators.
 The student may also receive referrals to resources on campus, including:

-All residents must be actively enrolled full time to remain in campus housing.
-This means for undergraduate students at minimum 12 credit hours per semester, however 13 is recommend due to impact of being considered full time flat fee.
-Graduate students must maintain 6 hours per semester to remain in campus housing for that semester, with at minimum 3 credits per term.
+All residents must be actively enrolled full-time to remain in campus housing.
+This means for undergraduate students at minimum 12 credit hours per semester, however, 13 is recommended due to impact of being considered full-time flat fee.
+Graduate students must maintain 6 hours per semester to remain in campus housing for that semester, with a minimum of 3 credits per term.
 Students must be currently enrolled in classes each term (including not withdrawn or dropped) when they live on campus.
 This means that each term a student must be in the majority of their courses (not all in Fall 1 or all in Fall 2).
 The Director of Housing and Residential Life may grant exceptions to this guideline.
 Students interested in requesting an exemption should contact the Director of Housing and Residential Life prior to course scheduling.

 Postings